MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/dmclient-csp.md

 Supported operations are Add, Get, and Replace.

 <a href="" id="provider-providerid-push"></a>**Provider/*ProviderID*/Push**
 Optional.
-Not configurable during WAP Provisioining XML.
+Not configurable during WAP Provisioning XML.
 If removed, DM sessions triggered by Push will no longer be supported.

 Supported operations are Add and Delete.